Back to All Events

 America250: Balancing the Narrative - Women Creating Music in the United States - Virtual Course

 Come and learn the REAL story of Classical music in the United States.
 BI goes head to head with the assumption that US-American music was written solely by men, and introduces you to the Women Composers of the United States: not as additions, but as essential voices in shaping the nation’s sound.
-This virtual course excavates the buried history of women's voices, revealing a more balanced and accurate musical landscape shaped by a diverse range of creators, Crosby, Palmer Knapp, Crawford Seeger, Queen Lili’uokalani, Ruthven Lang, and many, many more.
+This virtual course excavates the buried history of women's voices, revealing a more balanced and accurate musical landscape shaped by a diverse range of creators, Ruth Crawford Seeger, Queen Lili’uokalani, Julia Perry, Margaret Ruthven Lang, Zenobia Powell Perry, Dorothy Rudd Moore, and many, many more..
 Enter into a guided discussion, listen to samples of once well-known music and composers who were buried by history and the myth of male legitimacy, and deepen your understanding of the United States’ musical identity.

 Sessions run June 29-July 1, and financial aid is available.
 This course can be attended synchronously or asynchronously, and recordings will be available to all registrants for a month following its conclusion.
 Attendees will also receive a listening link, further reading lists, and a 20% discount code to purchase BI’s curriculums and merchandise.